bete17/URAP_Automatic-Data-Collection/README.md

-# Automating Data Collection
-A Python project for extracting and analyzing restructuring-related disclosures from SEC 10-K filings.
-This tool uses the EDGAR API to retrieve company filings, extract Item 7 (Management’s Discussion & Analysis) and Item 8 (Financial Statements), and filter for text specifically related to restructuring activities.

-## 🚀 Project Goals

-1.Automatically fetch 10-K filings from the SEC’s EDGAR database.

-2.Parse and isolate Item 7 and Item 8 sections.

-3.Identify sentences discussing restructuring, realignment, severance, and related activities.

-4.Output structured snippets for later testing against manually collected datasets.

-5.Serve as a foundation for an NLP model to evaluate disclosure accuracy and completeness.
+# Project Description
+We want to collect data of 20,000+ companies and we need to automate that process instead of manually collecting it.
+We can use the SEC API to obtain our 10-k files and then run it through an algorithm that captures restructuring related information.
+With these information we will feed it to an LLM and then use the LLM to answer our list of questions and that will be our final complete data set.

-## Workflow
+## Data
-1. Retrieve meta data from submission file

-2. Fetch 10-k and locate item 7 and 8

-3. Pick out restructuring information from item 7 and 8

-4. Feed to LLM then generate answers
+All the data that is either used for testing or querying.

+sample_all.csv : All the desired companies that we want to collect.

+sample_collect_2025Fall.csv : All the companies that we manually collected (just 50 of them from top to bottom).

+10k_filing_info : This is where we store all the companies meta data needed to build each 10-k URL.
+This can be build with the build_filling.py in SRC.

+The file above is needed for better run time in getting the 10-k.

-## Classes
+## SRC

-### Extractor
-dataclasses.py :	Defines FilingMeta, ItemSections, and Snippet dataclasses used throughout the pipeline.

-Extract_File.py	:
-1. For each CIK
+dataclasses.py :	Holds an instance of classes like items, block (paragraphs) and Filing meta data.

+filing.py	: Fetch the 10k File.

-Extract_Items.py : Fetch item 7 & 8 and extract the information we need
+items.py : Fetch item 7 & 8 and extract from each the restructuring information.

-main.py :	To pilot test the code
+main.py : To pilot the code and build our final dataset.

-### Unittest
-#### Core Idea --> Be able to check that the code can run through all 20,000 companies and get the right information.

-sample_data : Datas we need to evaluate our code, test our model and get CIK (JSON, CSV, .txt)

-test_clean_name

-test_get_cik

-test_get_file = check if we get the right 10k or not, also test it using 20,000 sample.
+## Testing
+test_filing : Verify that we have the right 10-k.

-test_get_item = check item 7 and 8
+test_item : Verify that we have the right item 7 and 8.

-### Note

-“The file data/company_tickers.json was downloaded from https://www.sec.gov/files/company_tickers.json on [DATE].”
+test_restructuring : Compare the results between our manual collection and automatic collection.

+test_LLM : verify the results of the LLM and our manual answers.